deanpcmad/shoppe-paypal/README.md

 # PayPal Shoppe Module

-**Currently in development**

 This module helps with including PayPal within your Shoppe application.
 The information below explains how to get this module installed within your Rails application.

+## Installing

 Add the gem to your Gemfile and run `bundle install`

 `gem "shoppe-paypal"`

+For the latest up to date documentation, please see the [Shoppe tutorial page](http://tryshoppe.com/docs/payment-gateways/paypal).

 ## Workflow